liguiqing/server_sample/README.md

 ### Requires

-1.Run the project Client side and Server side by your IDE such as Eclipse,IntelliJ IDEA,VS Code .etc. **when you done this stop and sign in,We have an example to help you do this task.**
+1.Run the project Client side and Server side by your IDE such as Eclipse,IntelliJ IDEA,VS Code .etc. **when you done this step and sign in,We have an example to help you do next tasks.**
 2.Create Entity Objects mapped to tables with annotations tables： [sample_clazz,sample_student,sample_course,sample_study] the Entity Object must extends [com.gz.sample.infrastructure.domain.LongIdEntityObject](src/main/java/com/gz/sample/infrastructure/domain/LongIdEntityObject.java) or [com.gz.sample.infrastructure.domain.LongIdValueObject](src/main/java/com/gz/sample/infrastructure/domain/LongIdValueObject.java)